AdobeDocs/dynamic-media-classic.en/help/using/administration-setup.md

    All new users are given a randomly generated password; users are required to change passwords the first time they sign in to the Adobe Dynamic Media Classic desktop application.

-   New users are sent a Welcome e-mail after you add them.
-The e-mail provides a temporary password and explains how to sign in to Adobe Dynamic Media Classic.
+   New users are sent a welcome email after you add them.
+The email provides a temporary password and explains how to sign in to Adobe Dynamic Media Classic.

-   If the user does not receive the welcome email, have them go the Adobe Dynamic Media Classic sign in page (https://s7sps1.scene7.com), and select **[!UICONTROL Forgot My Password]**.
+   If the user does not receive the welcome email, have them go to the Adobe Dynamic Media Classic sign-in page (https://s7sps1.scene7.com) and select **[!UICONTROL Forgot My Password]**.
 The password is reset and a new email is sent.
-If the user does not receive the email and it is not in their Junk folder, contact Technical Support.
+If the user does not receive the email and it is not in their spam folder, contact Technical Support.

    When adding new Media Portal users, you can also go to **[!UICONTROL Setup]** > **[!UICONTROL Application Setup]** > **[!UICONTROL User Administration]**, then select **[!UICONTROL Upload User List]** and select a .csv file containing no more than 500 users.